HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 have no superiority dice remaining, you regain 1 superiority die.
 #####  Maneuvers
-The maneuvers are presented in alphabetical order.\
+The maneuvers are presented in alphabetical order.<br/>
 * **Commander’s Strike.** When you take the Attack action on your turn, you can forgo one of your attacks and use a bonus action to direct one of your companions